 Communication is a gift.
 The gift of audible communication has given us the ability to talk so openly.
 I am thankful for that.
 I am thankful for hearing the technology we have.
 I’m also thankful for sign language.
 And lip reading.
 Affection.
 And all the ways we have to communicate.
 Communication is a gift we get to unwrap everyday and make new discoveries and connections, and deepen relationships.

 Emily is a remarkable young woman.
-Sweet, caring, fun, creative Emily has grown into a beautiful woman, inside and out.
-In college she faces new challenges to hear in large classrooms and noisy areas.
+Sweet, caring, fun, creative Emily has grown into a beautiful woman.
+In college she faced new challenges to hear in large classrooms and noisy areas.
 But she has a lot of great things ahead of her.
+She graduated with a B.S. in Psychology, and just missed the credits needed for the Sign Language minor.
 I’m praying personally that God will work in and through her for His glory.
 And that she will see it as a gift, even if in disguise as deafness.
 May it be embraced with joy overflowing.
 For she is fearfully and wonderfully made.

 For I consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.”
 Romans 8:18